 Months of entry

-On our MSc International Relations course you will study how politics is shaped internationally, while developing the research and analytical skills to support your future career.
-You will master international relations theories and political science methods that will enable you to investigate the links between local, national, and international politics, and to engage in issues that shape the world today.
+You’ll master international relations theories and political science methods that will enable you to investigate the links between local, national and international politics, and engage in issues that shape the world today.

 Qualification, course duration and attendance options